Welton228/Welton228/README.md

-# Hiii Dev, I’m Welton Fernandes Front end developer.
+# Hiii Dev, I’m Welton Fernandes  Full-Stack developer.
 # Welcome to explore my repository on GitHub, where I share my learning and evolution path in the area of software development.

 # 💻 Skills